daveho/freepoll/guide.md

 sudo apt install imagemagick
 ```

-FreePoll doesn't have any notion of student identities.
-It only knows about
+FreePoll doesn't have any notion of student identities, only iClicker remote IDs.
-iClicker remote IDs.
-You'll need to have students tell you iClicker remote
+So, you'll need to have students tell you their iClicker remote IDs.
-IDs.